Why is my Amcache.hve empty?

 • Task State = Disabled.

-If the appraiser is intentionally disabled, Amcache is not a useful artefact for events after the disablement.
-Pivot to Sysmon, EDR, Security event log, MFT.
+When the appraiser is disabled, Amcache is not a useful artefact for events after the disablement.
+Pivot to Sysmon, EDR, the Security event log via EVTX, and the MFT.

 2. The host is freshly installed#

-Workstations: the first appraiser pass typically completes within 24 hours of first boot, sometimes during the initial out-of-box experience.
+• Workstations: first pass usually completes within ~24h of first boot, sometimes during OOBE.

-Servers: first appraiser pass may take 2-5 days.
+• Servers: first pass may take 2-5 days.

-Check the hive's smallest KeyLastWriteTimestamp against the host's install date.
+Check the earliest KeyLastWriteTimestamp against the host's install date.
 If they match and the host is brand new, the hive will populate as the appraiser runs.

-3. You're collecting from a Server (especially Server Core)#
+3. You're on a Server (especially Server Core)#

 Server with Desktop Experience 2-5 days